BitcoinDesign/Guide/guide/getting-started/visual-language.md

 As the price of bitcoin has increased, and the [Lightning network]({{ '/guide/glossary/#lightning-network' | relative_url }}) has facilitated low-value payments, it has become common for people to denominate bitcoin with the "satoshi".
 See the [Units & Symbols]({{ '/guide/payments/units-and-symbols/' | relative_url }}) section for more detailed information about bitcoin units.

-There is currently not an agreed upon symbol to represent the satoshi (or if there should even be one), however, many ideas are in circulation.
+There is currently not an agreed-upon symbol to represent the satoshi (or if there should even be one).
+However, many ideas are in circulation.

 <div class="image-gallery" markdown="1">